War crimes in the Second Nagorno-Karabakh War: Azerbaijani war crimes

 On 15 October 2020, a video surfaced of two captured Armenians being executed by Azerbaijani soldiers; Artsakh authorities identified one as a civilian.
 Bellingcat analysed the videos and concluded that the footage was real and that both executed were Armenian combatants captured by Azerbaijani forces between 9 and 15 October 2020 and later executed.
 The BBC also investigated the videos and confirmed that the videos were from Hadrut and were filmed some time between 9–15 October 2020.
 A probe has been launched by Armenia's human rights defender, Arman Tatoyan, who shared the videos with European Court of Human Rights and who will also show the videos to the UN human rights commissioner, the Council of Europe and other international organisations.
 The U.N. human rights chief, Michelle Bachelet, stated that "in-depth investigations by media organisations into videos that appeared to show Azerbaijani troops summarily executing two captured Armenians in military uniforms uncovered compelling and deeply disturbing information".

 On 10 December, Amnesty International released a report on videos depicting war crimes from both sides.
-In some of these videos, Azerbaijani soldiers were seen decapitating the head of an Armenian soldier as he was alive.
-In another video, the victim is an older man in civilian clothes who gets his throat cut before the video abruptly ends.
+In some of these videos, Azerbaijani soldiers were seen decapitating the head of an undressed Armenian soldier as he was alive; the Azerbaijani soldiers cheered after the decapitation.
+In another video, the victim is an older man in civilian clothes who gets his throat cut despite pleading for mercy before the video abruptly ends.
+Seven other videos displayed violations by Azerbaijani forces upon Armenian prisoners.
+In another video, Azerbaijani soldiers beat bound and blindfolded Armenian prisoners, and forced them to make statements opposing their government.